Understanding the SBA’s Small Business Definition

 Alternative size standards

-There are 19 footnotes to the SBA size standards table.
+There are 18 footnotes to the SBA size standards table, meaning that a number of businesses have special considerations.
 For example, financial institutions are not measured by revenue or number of employees — instead, they’re evaluated by the value of their assets.

 To find out what all of this means for your company, follow these steps to confirm that your company qualifies as a small business: